Cahors

 Today, the Cahors appellation covers a production zone located to the west of the town of Cahors, straddling the Lot valley in the department of the same name, and the Causses du Quercy to the south of this valley.
 This production zone is spread over 45 communes and covers more than 4,000 hectares, producing around 150,000 hectolitres of wine a year.

 Cahors wines are red wines made from three grape varieties.
 The main grape variety of Cahors is malbec, which can also be called côt or auxerrois.
 The name malbec comes from Mr. Malbec, the winegrower who helped spread it.
 And this grape variety is not only found in France, it's also very present in Argentina, where it was the first variety planted.
-For Cahors, it can be composed entirely of malbec, as is the case for the great Cahors wines.
+For Cahors, it can be composed entirely of malbec, which is the case for the great Cahors wines.
 Used on its own, malbec produces wines with great structure, power and tannin.
 It can also be blended with Merlot or Tannat.
 To qualify for the Cahors appellation, malbec must account for at least 70% of the final blend.Cahors terroir

 The Lot valley, on which the Cahors vineyards rest, is divided into three terraces of alluvial deposits from the Massif Central.
-The higher you go, the better the drainage.
+The higher you go, the more draining the soil.
 The first terraces, close to the river, produce fairly light, supple, fruity wines that can be drunk young.
 The second terraces produce fuller-bodied wines, more in keeping with what you'd expect from a Cahors, with a dark color.
 We recommend waiting 4 or 5 years before drinking them.
 The densest, most tannic Cahors wines are produced on the third terraces and sandstones, soils composed of the limestone scree of the causse, which should be drunk well after 10 years.
 And let's not forget the high levels of the ancient Quaternary, alluvial soils covering rocks that have resisted erosion: rarer, they also produce highly reputed wines.
 Cahors' climate is a mixture of oceanic and Mediterranean.
 Temperatures are fairly mild, with regular rainfall throughout the year.
 In summer, regular sunshine helps ripen the grapes.
 In terms of food pairing, we recommend dishes that go well with powerful wines, such as red meat or duck stew.
 It's also possible to pair it with duck foie gras, but it's preferable to do so with a Cahors that's already had a few years of ageing.
 In terms of estates, we particularly recommend Château Haut-Monplaisir, Combel-la-Serre and Château du Cèdre.

 A special kind of winemaking